MonoRollBot: 3-DOF Spherical Robot with Underactuated Single Compliant Actuator Design: Motion Study

 \section{Motion Study}

 This section examines the capabilities of the designed robot from two perspectives: variations in rotating mass and changes in the stiffness of the connected mass.
-We also analyze factors such as overall behavior, total generated force, motor response, and additional parameters to assess the potential of MonoRollBot.
+We also analyze factors such as overall behavior, total generated force, motor response, and additional parameters to assess the potential of MonoRollBot.The experiments in this section use predefined input signals to test the robot’s ability to maintain a stable trajectory while experiencing sudden changes in angular velocity and torque.
+The data collected in the experiments include motion trajectories, angular displacements, and system responses, as shown in Fig. \ref{fig:2DPlotMassdifferent1}.